The Living SEB Skills Project: A Living Resource for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills

 Contrarily, a study is excluded from the quantitative database for meta-analysis if:

-2. Measures were not validated or outside the SEB skills and BESSI framework;
+2. Measures are not validated or outside the SEB skills and BESSI framework;

-3. The study did not report correlations at baseline or data could not be reduced to correlations.
+3. The study does not report correlations at baseline or data could not be reduced to correlations.

 Coding Procedures